nuxt/module-builder/README.md

 A default export using `defineNuxtModule` and `ModuleOptions` type export is expected.

-You could also optionally export `ModuleHooks` to annotate any custom hooks module uses.
+You could also optionally export `ModuleHooks` to annotate any custom hooks module uses, and `ModulePublicRuntimeConfig` to provide typings for the public runtime configuration your module is setting.

 ```js [src/module.ts]
 import { defineNuxtModule } from '@nuxt/kit'